-Union Pacific and Merger Subsidiary have determined that the Offer and the Merger are both substantively and procedurally fair to the Public Shareholders.
-This belief is based on the following factors, each of which, in the view of Union Pacific and Merger Subsidiary support such determination:
+Union Pacific and Merger Subsidiary have determined that the Merger is both substantively and procedurally fair to the Public Shareholders.
+This belief is based on the following factors:

 - .
 The Board of Directors of Motor Cargo unanimously approved the Merger Agreement and the Merger after arms-length negotiations with Union Pacific prior to the existence of an affiliate relationship between Motor Cargo and either Union Pacific or Merger Subsidiary.
 At the time of this approval, the Motor Cargo Board of Directors had six members, three of whom were not employees of Motor Cargo.
 See "Background of the Offer" in the Prospectus and Item 4, "The Solicitation or Recommendation," in the Schedule 14D-9. - .
 On October 15, 2001, the Board of Directors of Motor Cargo approved and adopted the Merger Agreement, including the Offer and the Merger, and determined that the terms of the Offer and the Merger were advisable and fair to, and in the best interests of, the shareholders of Motor Cargo.
 See "Reasons for the Offer--Reasons for the Recommendation of Motor Cargo's Board of Directors; Factors Considered" in the Prospectus and Item 4, "The Solicitation or Recommendation," in the Schedule 14D-9 for the recommendation of the Board of Directors of Motor Cargo relating to the Offer and the reasons for the recommendation.